Impossible Subjects: Content

-Part One deals with the origins of anti-immigration policy and nativism in United States politics during the early 20th century, particularly the use of gradiated categories of "whiteness" to permit or deny entry of immigrants from certain European and Asian countries.
+Part One deals with the origins of anti-immigration policy and nativism in United States politics during the early 20th century, particularly the use of gradated categories of "whiteness" to permit or deny entry of immigrants from certain European and Asian countries.
 This section examines the different factors impacting immigration, including the need for cheap industrial labor and xenophobia.
 Various pieces of legislation are discussed, particularly the Immigration Act of 1924.

 Part Two, she focuses on migrants from the Philippines and Mexico in the 1920s by discussing their role in the U.S. economy and how they challenged cultural norms about the traditional work force.
 The conclusion of the Spanish–American War and the racialization of Mexican immigrants, who had previously been considered white, are focuses of the section.

 In Part Three, Ngai examines the shift of regulations around Japanese-Americans and Chinese-Americans especially their eligibility for citizenship.
 She uses Japanese internment camps as evidence of their lack of legal and social inclusion in the United States.

 In Part Four, she analyzes the next era in immigration policy which she suggests is embodied in the Hart-Celler Act.
 She discusses how immigration policy was affected during the years of 1945-1965 by World War II.
 She concludes Part Four by showing how the immigration policies during the time period after 1965 contributed to increased illegal immigration and heightened a seemingly unsolvable problem going forward.